Recipe for Chole Masala

 Method for making Chole Masala:

-2. In a pan, heat oil.
-Add cumin seeds and bay leaves and fry them on medium heat.
-Then add onions, green chilies, and ginger-garlic paste.
+- In a pan, heat oil.
+Add cumin seeds, cardamom and bay leaves and fry them on medium heat.
+Then add onions, green chillies, and ginger-garlic paste.

-4. Add red chili powder, turmeric powder, coriander powder, Chana Masala, and salt.
-Add a few tablespoons of water.
+- Add red chilli powder, turmeric powder, coriander powder, Chana Masala, and salt.
+Add a few tablespoons of water if it looks too dry.
+Adding water will prevent the spices from burning.
 Reduce the heat, put on a lid, and let it cook till the tomatoes become soft.

-5. Remove the gooseberries from the cooked chickpeas.
-Then add the cooked chickpeas and the water it was cooked in into the pan.
+- Remove the gooseberry seeds from the cooked chickpeas.
+Then add the cooked chickpeas, along with the water it was cooked in, into the pan.

-6. Now, add dry fenugreek leaves along with Garam Masala.
+- Now, add dry fenugreek leaves along with Garam Masala.
 Taste and see.
-If more salt is needed, add that, too, at this stage.
+Taste and adjust the salt.

-8. If you want to serve it with rice, boil it for about 2-3 minutes and turn off the heat.
-If you want to serve it with any Indian bread like puri, roti, bhature, then reduce the gravy by boiling it a little more.
+- If you want to serve it with rice, boil it for about 2-3 minutes and turn off the heat.
+If you want to serve it with any Indian bread like puri, roti, or bhature, reduce the gravy by boiling it a little more.
 Garnish with chopped fresh coriander leaves.

 To read more recipes, click here.